 Each year, outstanding members of the Carthage Adult Undergraduate Studies community are recognized during the AUS Honors Celebration with the Distinguished Adult Learner Award and the AUS Teacher of the Year Award.
 Students who earned the Ruth Johnson Emeritus Scholar award are also recognized.

-Nominations for the Distinguished Adult Learner and AUS Teacher of the Year awards are accepted from Adult Undergraduate Studies faculty, staff, and students, with one winner determined for each award.
-Self-nominations are welcome.
+Nominations for the AUS Teacher of the Year award are accepted from Adult Undergraduate Studies faculty, staff, and students, with one winner determined for each award.

 Distinguished Adult Learner Award

-The Distinguished Adult Learner Award is given to a graduating senior in the 7-week or part-time semester program with a 3.6 cumulative GPA or above.
+The Distinguished Adult Learner award is given to a graduating senior in the 7-week or part-time semester program with a 3.6 cumulative GPA or above.
 The student must have earned at least 40 graded credits at Carthage, as well as at least 75% of his or her Carthage credits through the Adult Undergraduate Studies program.
-Once all nominations have been received, qualified nominees will receive details on the essay and references requirement and submission process.
+Students eligible for the award will receive details on the essay and references requirement and submission process.

 Adult Undergraduate Studies Teacher of the Year Award

 The Adult Undergraduate Studies Teacher of the Year award is given to a faculty member teaching in the 7-week evening program during the current academic school year.
 The faculty member should demonstrate excellence both in their field and in working with adult students.
 Nominations will be combined to determine a clear winner or a student/faculty vote will be opened should it be necessary to determine a consensus.

 Previous recipients of the AUS Teacher of the Year award are: